Location: 77-85 Newington Causeway

 The Southwark Playhouse puts on productions of a high quality and the tickets are available at an affordable price.
 The ticket prices are reasonable and the drinks in the bar are also cheap (especially when compared with drink prices in West End theatres).

 There are two stages at this venue, the Little and the Large.
 The Large has an approximate capacity of 240 and the Little has 120 seats.
-All seating is unallocated.
-Queues begin to form around 25 minutes before a performance.
 With the theatre being so small, there are no seats with an obstructed view and even the back row is very close to the stage making for a very intimate theatre experience.

 Our favourite restaurants nearby are: